Montenegro Mountain Hiking Holiday

-Our guides Bojana and Vuk believe that you haven’t really been to Montenegro without climbing at least one peak above 2,000 meters!
+Our Tour Leaders believe that you haven’t really been to Montenegro without climbing at least one peak above 2,000 meters!
 Our hiking in Montenegro holiday is probably the optimal “transversal” through the most attractive and highest areas of Montenegro, starting near the borders of Albania and Kosovo in the Prokletije, climbing up above the clouds in the Komovi Mountains and enjoying the pastures and virgin forest of Bjelasica and Biogradska gora National Park.
-You’ll also discover the hidden treasures of Mt Lola, a beauty that’s well away from all the tourist paths and we’ll finish at the highest peak of all – Durmitor.
+You’ll also discover the hidden treasures of Mt Lola, a beauty that’s well away from all the tourist paths and we’ll finish up among the highest peaks in Durmitor National Park.
 Every tour will bring us to at least one peak each day, so you will need a head for heights and good hiking ability.
 All the while, we’ll enjoy stunning views, untouched nature, fresh air, silence and different landscapes.

 This program, of course, is not only about staying in the mountains.
 During the tour you’ll experience local traditions, history, legends, tasteful cuisine, churches and monasteries…in short, you will see all the contrasts that make our country so special!

 All transport, accommodation and meals are included, as well as a 24/7 qualified guide who will collect you from your location and bring you back to Podgorica Airport at the end of your trip.
 This holiday is not suitable for vegans and the itinerary is subject to change depending on time of year and weather conditions.